lokesh/team-bee/README.md

 _Scratchpad_

 It took a couple tries, but I'm happy with the db schema and the Vuex store organization.
-Write down some of the issues I ran into in the two prev iterations.

 1. Prefer initializing your store's initial state with all desired fields upfront.
 2. When adding new properties to an Object, you should either: